-PC gaming can be expensive, we know, especially when you're brand new and don't have a previous rig to upgrade or retrofit.
-This build is aimed at creating a gaming PC that performs decently well for as little money as possible.
+This build is aimed at building the best cheap gaming PC, one that performs decently for as little money as possible.
 It cuts corners on any sort of bells and whistles—and doesn't have a ton of long-term upgrading potential—opting purely for components that provide the best performance in the bottom price tier.
-Long story short: this is the best gaming PC build for $500.

 PC build guides

 To be clear, this build won't break any performance records, but you can expect to pull in around 30 to 60 average FPS at 1080p high or max settings in the latest games, depending on the title.
 Nothing to write home about, but pretty impressive when you consider the entire rig checks in at right around $500/£500.

 To do that, the build uses a relatively budget motherboard, low-end CPU, and a cheap case, opting to spend money on the best (budget) options in the GPU and SSD category.
 It'll boot up and load games quickly, and perform well enough in the latest games.
 What it won't do is let you play in 1440p or 4K, and your upgrade options in the future are fairly limited.

-Take note that this is also a "barebones" build in that it skimps on storage and cuts out optional features in order to save money.
+Take note that this build skimps on storage and cuts out optional features in order to save money.
 If you're interested in those sort of add-ons, we've included recommendations throughout.

 The price point also doesn't account for the operating system or any peripherals.
 Check out our buying guides to the best mouse, keyboard, and gaming monitor for our favorite picks to pair with your new rig.

-A bit about pricing: this build was made with a sub-$500/£500 price point in mind, not accounting for sale prices.
+A bit about pricing: this build was made with a $500/£500 price point in mind, not accounting for sale prices.
 Having said that, prices do fluctuate over time, and you may be able to build a rig of this caliber for even cheaper by waiting for sales.
 You will find current region-specific prices for the parts in the above table.

 CPU: Intel Pentium G4560